 - Two empty fever-reducer bottles (could use a liquid product and a solid-dose product)

 - Two empty bags of cough drops

 - Classroom Poster: Drug Facts label

 Technology Connection: FDA’s Medicines in My Home video, Drug Facts label, Download Classroom Poster: Drug Facts label, Download Whiteboard Image: Medicine Label, Digital Storybook: The Perfect Project.

 - Drug Facts label: A standard label on over-the-counter (OTC) medicines that provides information about the medicine, including the active ingredients, instructions for use, and important warnings.
 Understanding the important information contained within the Drug Facts label and properly reading the Drug Facts label are critical elements for safe use of OTC medicines.

 - Begin the discussion by challenging students to focus on the overall importance of reading directions.
 Ask students:

 Q: What could happen if you only read part of the directions on a test?Discuss responses and begin to link the importance of reading informational text in order to understand key information or directions that are vital to completing a task properly or getting the desired results.

-- Continue the discussion by explaining that all directions are not the same, meaning that sometimes the directions won't appear at the top of the page like on a test.
-You may have to look for them and you should always ask your teacher, parent, or a trusted adult to clarify so you fully understand them.
+- Explain that all directions are not the same, meaning that sometimes the directions won’t appear at the top of the page like on a test.
+You may have to look for them and you should always ask your teacher, parent, or a trusted adult to clarify them so you fully understand what to do.

-- Explain that, in today's lesson, the class is going to learn about the importance of reading and following all of the instructions found on the Drug Facts label of OTC medicines.
+- Explain that the class is going to learn about the importance of reading and following all of the instructions found on the Drug Facts label of OTC medicines.